Nipmuc Drinking Cup

 In the interpretation of Indian place names so many difficulties have to be overcome that it is not surprising that the best acknowledged authorities sometimes reach very different conclusions in regard to the same word.
 Their place names were spelled differently as they sounded to the individual recorder.
 English spelling, even of English words, in deeds of the seventeenth century was very capricious.
 We sometimes find a common word spelled several different ways in the same deed.
 To represent the foreign sound of a word spoken in a strange language is always very difficult to a writer.

-Excerpts from Indian Names of Places in Worcester County Massachusetts
+Lincoln N. Kinnicutt, Indian Names of Places in Worcester County Massachusetts (The Commonwealth Press, 1905)

 Nipmuc Drinking Cup (Nipmuc Indian Association of Connecticut) nativetech.org/Nipmuc/purp.html